HTTPArchive/almanac.httparchive.org/src/content/en/2020/http2.md

 <figcaption>{{ figure_link(caption="TLS adoption by HTTP version.", sheets_gid="900140630", sql_file="tls_adoption_by_http_version.sql") }}</figcaption>
 </figure>

-QUIC is dependent on TLS1.3, which is used for around 41% of requests, as shown in Figure 22.21 which leaves 60% of requests that will need to update their TLS stack to support HTTP/3.
+QUIC is dependent on TLS 1.3, which is used for around 41% of requests, as shown in Figure 22.21.
+That leaves 59% of requests that will need to update their TLS stack to support HTTP/3.

 ### Is HTTP/3 ready yet?

 So, when can we start using HTTP/3 and QUIC for real?
 Not quite yet, but hopefully soon.
 There is a [large number of mature open source implementations](https://github.com/quicwg/base-drafts/wiki/Implementations) and the major browsers have experimental support.
 However, most of the typical servers have suffered some delays: nginx is a bit behind other stacks, Apache hasn't announced official support, and NodeJS relies on OpenSSL, which [won't add QUIC support anytime soon](https://github.com/openssl/openssl/pull/8797).
 Even so, we expect to see HTTP/3 and QUIC deployments rise throughout 2021.

 HTTP/3 and QUIC are highly advanced protocols with powerful performance and security features, such as a new HTTP prioritization system, HOL blocking removal, and 0-RTT connection establishment.
 This sophistication also makes them difficult to deploy and use correctly, as has turned out to be the case for HTTP/2.
 We predict that early deployments will mainly be done via the early adoption of CDNs such as Cloudflare, Fastly, and Akamai.
 This will probably mean that a large part of HTTP/2 traffic can and will be upgraded to HTTP/3 automatically in 2021, giving the new protocol a large traffic share almost out of the box.
-When and if smaller deployments will follow suit is yet more difficult to answer.
+When and if smaller deployments will follow suit is more difficult to answer.
 Most likely, we will continue to see a healthy mix of HTTP/3, HTTP/2, and even HTTP/1.1 on the web for years to come.

 ## Conclusion